instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_learning.md

 <h2 id="outcome_proficiency_updated">outcome_proficiency_updated</h2>

-**Definition:** The event is emitted anytime an outcome_proficiency is updated or its associated ratings are updated by an end user or API request.
+**Definition:** The event is emitted anytime an outcome_proficiency (mastery scale) is updated or its associated ratings are updated by an end user or API request.

 **Trigger:** Triggered when an outcome_proficiency is saved.